twizzler-operating-system/rfcs/text/0000-driver-model.md

 The device event stream is largely a straight-forward wrapper around the lower level device interrupt and mailbox mechanisms, presenting them as an asynchronous stream instead of something more akin to a condition variable.
-The future returned by `InterruptInfo`'s next function uses the twizzler-async crate along with the interrupt definitions discussed in RFCxxxx to construct a blocking future that returns the next interrupt.
+The future returned by `InterruptInfo`'s next function uses the twizzler-async crate along with the interrupt definitions discussed in RFC0004 to construct a blocking future that returns the next interrupt.

 The interrupt allocation routine operates with some bus-specific knowledge to properly allocate an